BA Econ (Hons) (Manchester)

 Econometrics, labour economics, welfare policy evaluation, childcare affordability, employment incentives, population dynamics, poverty and inequality, and economic and social wellbeing.

-Professor Alan Duncan is Director of the Bankwest Curtin Economics Centre and Bankwest Professor of Economic Policy at Curtin University.
-Prior to taking up this position in 2012, Alan was Director of the National Centre for Social and Economic Modelling (NATSEM) at the University of Canberra.
-He was previously a Professor of Economics and Head of School at Nottingham School of Economics, University of Nottingham and has also held positions at the University of York and the Institute for Fiscal Studies (IFS).
+Professor Alan Duncan is Director of the Bankwest Curtin Economics Centre (BCEC) and John Curtin Distinguished Professor at Curtin University.
+Prior to taking up the position of BCEC Director in 2013, Alan was Director of the National Centre for Social and Economic Modelling (NATSEM) at the University of Canberra.
+He was previously Head of School and a Professor of Economics at Nottingham School of Economics, University of Nottingham and has also held positions at the University of York and the Institute for Fiscal Studies (IFS).